Wet vs Dry Bathroom

 WHY ARE WET & DRY ZONES DESIGNED TO BE SEPARATED?

-Image sourced from homify.so
+Image sourced from Sassy Townhouse Living

 Improved safety: Separation of wet and dry zones can help you protect not only you but everyone who uses your bathroom.
 This is especially important and relevant to households with the elderly or young children because their motor skills may not be the most agile and thus, they are more prone to slipping hazards.
 Using the traditional bathroom design, water will almost always splash everywhere during and after shower or bath.
 And after the bath, the entire floor would be wet with water causing it to be slippery and become a slipping hazard.
 You won’t have to worry as much about this issue if you separate the two zones in your bathroom as it is the relatively safer option.